Home

 Learn more

-A PPIP has been created in each country to bring the insight of those with lived experience of healthcare into the design and implementation of our research.
+A PPIP was created to support each research team, providing insights from those with lived experience of healthcare into the design and implementation of our research.

 About our PPIP